Rules and categories

 When using v1

-configuration files, it's treated as an alias for all three checks listed above.
+configuration files, it's treated as an alias for all three checks listed previously.

 When using v1beta1